 - 115g (approx. 5.5 tbsp) black treacle (molasses)

-- Line the base and sides of an A4 sized tin with non-stick parchment and then grease it really well.
+- Line the base and sides of an A4 sized tin with non-stick parchment paper, and thoroughly grease it with non-stick cooking spray.

 - Put the sugar and boiling water in a heavy bottomed large pan and heat gently until the sugar is dissolved, do not stir the mixture at any point instead tilt the pan if you need to move it around.